josh-minch/spartan/README.md

 Spartan is a python application that generates nutritionally-complete diets given a selection of foods.
 * Generate diets optimized by nutritional density, minimizing total weight.
 * Enter price data to generate diets which minimize total cost.
-* Provides a nutrient composition database for over 7000 foods that can be easily inspected and compared.
+* Provides a nutrient composition database with over 7000 foods that can be easily inspected and compared.
 * Personal nutritional requirements based on US Food and Nutrition Board [recommendations](https://ods.od.nih.gov/Health_Information/Dietary_Reference_Intakes.aspx).
 * Choose dietary preferences to exclude certain food groups.
 * Customize food constraints to limit quantity of specific foods in generated diets.

 # Run
 A prebuilt Windows executable can be found under releases.
-Tested on Windows 10, but may work on earlier releases.
+Tested on Windows 10, but may work on earlier versions.

 ## From source
 On Windows